MISA Tanzania awards Golden Key to most open public institution

-Retired Principle Judge and former Tanzania’s Human Rights Commission and Good Governance Commission Chairman, Hon.
-Amir R. Manento was Chief Guest.
+Retired principle judge and former Tanzania’s Human Rights Commission and Good Governance Commission Chairman, Hon.
+Amir R. Manento, was chief guest.

 International Right to Know Day is celebrated every year on September 28th, and is aimed at promoting citizen’s access to government and public held information, necessary for participating in the governance process as well as accessing other social economic rights.